 Shop: stringsforhope.com #followthestrings

 Mission: Flex Watches is an apparel and accessories brand that support awesome charities.
 Every watch is interchangeable so you can mix and match with other colors.
 With every purchase, flex provides meals and education for children in need.
 Shop a variety of watches for men, watches for women, and watches for kids.

 Where to Shop: www.flexwatches.com

 Mission: Hari Mari is a committed partner in supporting children battling pediatric cancer, giving $3 for every pair sold to help families-in-need pay for expensive medical treatments, medicines, and hospital costs.

 Don’t forget to check in with your credit and bank cards to see if they have portals you can shop through and actually choose a nonprofit beneficiary of your shopping.
 You can also shop through smile.amazon.com to designate a non-profit beneficiary of your Amazon purchases.

 What are some of your favorite non-profits you love to help support through your shopping during the holidays?

-Watch my Gifts that Give Back segment from Talk of the Town today:
+Watch my Gifts that Give Back segment from Talk of the Town in 2015.